Khan/engblog/src/posts/kotlin-adoption.md

 not straightforward to directly compare the cost and performance of the old version to the new one.
 Instead, we looked at our peak daytime instance counts before and after the rollout to estimate how many instances were required to serve all the API traffic on the two versions.
-After the rollout, te module serving our Python API requests peaked at requiring around 400 instances fewer than it needed before the rollout, and the Kotlin module (serving only this one API) stayed below 50 instances, meaning that one of our Kotlin instances is
+After the rollout, the module serving our Python API requests peaked at requiring around 400 instances fewer than it needed before the rollout, and the Kotlin module (serving only this one API) stayed below 50 instances, meaning that one of our Kotlin instances is